edwardbryant/peoplenames.js/README.md

-peoplenames.js
+PeopleNames.js
 ==============

-a detailed JS object with methods for manipulating the names of people.
+Documentation for PeopleNames.js a framework for formatting and manipulating the names of people.

-created 10/30/2013
+created - 10/30/2013
+last updated - 11/11/2013

 PURPOSE